 6 Begin cooking the peppers and potatoes: Pour off all but a thin layer of fat from the pan.
 Return the pan to the heat and add the potatoes, peppers, and 1/4 cup of the water.
 Cook, stirring occasionally, for 8 minutes, or until the potatoes are almost tender.
 If the vegetables start to stick to the bottom of the pan, add more water, 2 tablespoons at a time.

-7 Add the sauce and chicken to the pan: Stir the tomatillo sauce, fresh or frozen corn, and stock into the skillet.
+7 Add the sauce and chicken to the pan: Stir the tomatillo sauce, corn, and stock into the skillet.
 (If you're using fresh corn, you can reserve some of it for garnish, if you like!)
 Bring to a simmer and taste.
 Add more salt and pepper, if you like.
 Nestle the chicken into the skillet with the skin side up.
 The chicken should be partially submerged, with the skin rising above the sauce.

 8 Bake the chicken: Bake for 20 minutes, or until a thermometer inserted into the thickest part of a thigh registers 165F.
 Remove from the oven.